HomeStreet: 4Q Earnings Snapshot - KTVZ

 SEATTLE (AP) _ HomeStreet Inc. (HMST) on Monday reported fourth-quarter net income of $27.6 million.

-On a per-share basis, the Seattle-based company said it had profit of $1.25.
-Earnings, adjusted for restructuring costs, came to $1.47 per share.
+The Seattle-based company said it had net income of $1.25 per share.
+Earnings, adjusted for restructuring costs, were $1.47 per share.

-The results exceeded Wall Street expectations.
+The results topped Wall Street expectations.
 The average estimate of five analysts surveyed by Zacks Investment Research was for earnings of $1.07 per share.

 The real estate lender posted revenue of $106.7 million in the period.
 Its adjusted revenue was $100 million, also beating Street forecasts.
 Four analysts surveyed by Zacks expected $87.1 million.

+For the year, the company reported profit of $80 million, or $3.47 per share.
+Revenue was reported as $358 million.

-HomeStreet shares have increased nearly 9% since the beginning of the year.
-In the final minutes of trading on Monday, shares hit $36.72, a rise of 12% in the last 12 months.
+HomeStreet shares have climbed almost 9% since the beginning of the year.
+The stock has climbed 12% in the last 12 months.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on HMST at https://www.zacks.com/ap/HMST